freakout42/formax/README.md

 ----------
 You can play with an example form simply connecting by ssh to formax.toarx.de with user *scott* and password *tiger*.
-If you are using PuTTY you must set:\
+If you are using PuTTY you must set for the session:\
 Window->Translation->Remote character set = ISO-8859-15\
 Connection->Data->Terminal-type string = putty\

-for the session.
-If you add the following to your registry, you will find a loadable session which you can open in PuTTY or start with "putty -load formax" from the command line.
+For maximum convenience you can add the following to your registry.
+Then you will find a loadable session which you can open in PuTTY or start with "putty -load formax" from the command line.

 ~~~
 REGEDIT4